telus/tds-core/packages/Checkbox/Checkbox.md

 A stand-alone checkbox is used for a single option that the user can turn on or off.

+For information on how to use disabled Checkboxes, please refer to the [disabled form component](#form-disabled-state) guidelines.

 <a href="https://www.nngroup.com/articles/checkboxes-vs-radio-buttons/" target="_blank">Reference</a>

 ```jsx